Everything You Need to Know About Tourmaline Gemstones

 The most common tourmaline is schorlite, which macroscopically has a black colour and is therefore referred to in the trade as “black tourmaline”.

 Not all types of tourmaline are used in jewellery.
-Due to their isochemical characteristics, many types of tourmaline are used in industry.
+Due to their physical and chemical characteristics, many types of tourmaline are used in industry.

 Among the different tourmaline families, Elbaite is the one containing the gems used in jewellery.
 Their trade names are related to their colour: